nima265/Object-Replacer/README.md

 This tool can help you to replce new Game Object with old Game Object in Unity
-\noptions:
+<br /> options:
-    \n1. replacing one newObject with one oldObject
+    <br />1. replacing one newObject with one oldObject
-    \n2. replacing one newObject with oldObject childern
+    <br />2. replacing one newObject with oldObject childern
-    \n3. replacing one newObject with a list of oldObjects
+    <br />3. replacing one newObject with a list of oldObjects